grassrootza/grassroot-platform/README.md

-# meeting-organizer
+# grassroot-platform
-Backend Application that interfaces with Vumi to enable users to setup group meetings using USSD on their mobile phones
+Application to make it faster and easier to persistently organize and mobilize people in low-income communities.